wamp-proto/wamp-proto/spec/basic.md

 #### Transport Encryption and Integrity

-WAMP transports may provide (optional) transport-level encryption of integrity verification.
+WAMP transports may provide (optional) transport-level encryption and integrity verification.
 If so, encryption and integrity is point-to-point: between a *Client* and the *Router* it is connected to.

 Transport-level encryption and integrity is solely at the transport-level and transparent to WAMP.
 WAMP itself deliberately does not specify any kind of transport-level encryption.